-- 24 Only use utensils that are suitable for use in microwave ovens. - 25 When heating food in plastic or paper containers, keep an eye on the oven due to the possibility of ignition. - 26 If smoke is observed, switch off or unplug the appliance and keep the door closed in order to stifle any flames. - 27 Microwave heating of beverages can result in delayed eruptive boiling, therefore care must be taken when handing the container. - 28 The contents of feeding bottles and baby food jars shall be stirred or shaken and the temperature checked before consumption, in order to avoid burns. - 29 Eggs in their shell and whole hard-boiled eggs should not be heated in microwave ovens since they may explode, even after microwave heating has ended. - 30 Details for cleaning door seals, cavities and adjacent parts. - 31 The oven should be cleaned regularly and any food deposits removed. - 32 Failure to maintain the oven in a clean condition could lead to deterioration of the surface that could adversely affect the life of the appliance and possibly result in a hazardous situation. - 33 Only use the temperature probe recommended for this oven (for appliances having a facility to use a temperature-sensing probe). - 34 If heating elements are provided, during use the appliance becomes hot.
-Care should be taken to avoid touching heating elements inside the oven. - 35 The appliance is not intended for use by young children or infirm persons without supervision. - 36 The microwave oven must be operated with the decorative door open.
+- 24 Only use utensils that are suitable for use in microwave ovens. - GB - 25 When heating food in plastic or paper containers, keep an eye on the oven due to the possibility of ignition. - 26 If smoke is observed, switch off or unplug the appliance and keep the door closed in order to stifle any flames. - 27 Microwave heating of beverages can result in delayed eruptive boiling, therefore care must be taken when handing the container. - 28 The contents of feeding bottles and baby food jars shall be stirred or shaken and the temperature checked before consumption, in order to avoid burns. - 29 Eggs in their shell and whole hard-boiled eggs should not be heated in microwave ovens since they may explode, even after microwave heating has ended. - 30 Details for cleaning door seals, cavities and adjacent parts. - 31 The oven should be cleaned regularly and any food deposits removed. - 32 Failure to maintain the oven in a clean condition could lead to deterioration of the surface that could adversely affect the life of the appliance and possibly result in a hazardous situation. - 33 Only use the temperature probe recommended for this oven (for appliances having a facility to use a temperature-sensing probe). - 34 If heating elements are provided, during use the appliance becomes hot.
+Care should be taken to avoid touching heating elements inside the oven.

-- 37 This connection may be achieved by having the plug accessible or by incorporation a switch in the fixed wiring in accordance with the wiring rules. - 38 Do not use harsh abrasive cleaners or sharp metal scrapers to clean the oven door glass since they can scratch the surface, which may result in shattering of the glass. - 39 This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety. - WARNING: If the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person. - WARNING: It is hazardous for anyone other than a competent person to carry out any service or repair operation that involves the removal of a cover which gives protection against exposure to microwave energy. - ★ WARNING: Liquids and other foods must not be heated in sealed containers since they are liable to explode. - WARNING: Only allow children to use the oven without supervision when adequate instructions have been given so that the child is able to use the oven in a safe way and understands the hazards of improper use. - WARNING: Accessible parts may become hot during use.
-Young children should be kept away.
+- 35 The appliance is not intended for use by young children or infirm persons without supervision. - 36.
+This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety. - WARNING: If the door or door seals are damaged, the oven must not be operated until it has been repaired by a competent person. - WARNING: It is hazardous for anyone other than a competent person to carry out any service or repair operation that involves the removal of a cover which gives protection against exposure to microwave energy. - WARNING: Liquids and other foods must not be heated in sealed containers since they are liable to explode. - WARNING: Only allow children to use the oven without supervision when adequate instructions have been given so that the child is able to use the oven in a safe way and understands the hazards of improper use. - WARNING: Accessible parts may become hot during use.
+Young children should be kept away. - WARNING: When the appliance is operated in the combination mode, children should only use the oven under adult supervision due to the temperatures generated.

-Microwave-safeUtensils
+Microwave-safe Utensils